PATH 500: Intro to Anatomical Laboratories - online component (1 credit hour)

 This course is the second of three consecutive courses comprising the Supervised Clinical Practice (SCP) component of the EVMS Pathologists’ Assistant Program.
 This course also consists of immersive clinical experiences in the various disciplines where Pathologists’ Assistants may serve.
 Students will function under the direct supervision and guidance of site preceptors (Pathologists, Pathologists’ Assistants, or other appropriate laboratory professionals).
 These rotations will include experience in Surgical Pathology, Medical Autopsy Pathology, Forensic Autopsy Pathology, Laboratory Management and Bio-Banking/Biorepository Sciences.
 The settings for these experiences will include district offices of Virginia Medical Examiner’s Office, military and Veterans Administration hospitals, community hospitals, larger private hospital complexes, academic medical centers and the EVMS Biorepository.
 Students will continue to develop skills for clinical practice, an emphasis will be placed in functioning with greater autonomy and efficiency.
 They will expand their repertoire of specimen types and perform duties of progressively increasing complexity.
 Learning objectives addressed in prior courses or clinical rotations will be reinforced and emphasized.
 This course will prepare the student to meet the demands of the working environment and expectations of a practicing Pathologists’ Assistant.

-PATH 604: Laboratory Management - online (2 credit hours)
+PATH 604: Laboratory Management University (LMU) Certificate of Completion Program- online (2 credit hours)

 This course uses the Lab Management University (LMU) self-paced online certificate program that improves competencies in laboratory management.
 It will teach the student practical, day-to-day skills needed to function successfully in a laboratory environment.
 All core concepts of laboratory management are introduced.
 The Fundamentals Certificate of Completion in Laboratory Management is awarded on completion of 25 courses across six core competencies: Leadership, Personnel Management, Operations, Financial Management, Informatics and Compliance.
 Students select and complete 25 courses under the Fundamentals program at their own pace, receiving their Certificate of Completion in Laboratory Management upon successful completion.

-The students will participate in ongoing educational activity in the gross anatomy course for first year medical students or physician assistants and surgical assistants.
-It is anticipated that the PathA teaching assistant rotation (60 contact hours; approx. 8 weeks) will facilitate the learning experience of students currently enrolled in the course.
+The students will participate in ongoing educational activity in one or several of the following courses: Histology, Microbiology, Neuroanatomy and the Gross Anatomy course for first year medical students or for Physician Assistants and Surgical Assistants.
+It is anticipated that the PathA teaching assistant rotation (30 contact hours; approx. 4 weeks) will facilitate the learning experience of students currently enrolled in the course.
 Activities that the teaching assistant will conduct include dissection of cadavers for prosection presentation, photo documentation of dissection specimens of sufficient quality to be used for educational purposes.
 Conduct processing, dictation, and photo documentation of collected specimens of various pathologies encountered in the cadavers.
-The teaching assistants will participate in setting up formative quizzes, assisting in setting up of laboratory practical exams, opening of the calvarium and removal of brains and evaluations of student presentations.
+The teaching assistants will participate in conducting review sessions, setting up formative quizzes, assisting in setting up of laboratory practical exams for Gross Anatomy, opening of the calvarium and removal of brains and evaluations of student presentations.

 This is an online course that introduces the student to a variety of commonly encountered neuropathology cases.
 The course emphasizes the integration of knowledge obtained from prior pathology courses and prepares the student to function effectively in clinical clerkships where neuropathology samples are encountered.
 It covers a broad range of topics designed to improve knowledge specific to neuropathology cases and samples.
 Following successful completion of this course the student should be able to interact with pathologists and residents specialized in the field of neuropathology to carry out the function of a Pathologists’ Assistant.